What else is available?

 Effective collaboration between basic and clinical researchers is the central engine for advancing biomedical innovation.
-The objective of Pilot Awards program is to create opportunities for translational team research across disciplines and institutions, and between basic and clinical scientists.
+The objective of Pilot Awards program is to create opportunities for translational team research across disciplines and institutions, and between basic and clinical scientists and the community.
 Funding is provided for up to two years.
 Priority is given to proposals with:

-Emphasis on drug discovery, targeted therapeutics, biomarker or device development and novel technologies.
+Emphasis is placed on drug discovery, targeted therapeutics, biomarker or device development and novel technologies, research on LGBTI.
 Team Orientation; translational focus; pre-clinical studies should have near-term potential to translate into patient- oriented research; clinical trials (phases I & II).

 Community Engagement Awards